outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 * stock options for you to get what is yours when Outfindo gets successful
 * all the help we can provide to get you going - let us know
 * regular mentoring and leadership by [Ondřej]({{ site.baseurl }}/team#ondrej), can go both ways - we can all learn from each other
+* stress-free work environment - there are no "crunches", no time estimates, no hard commitments to deliver changes at certain time
 * monthly team events - bike in summer, climbing in winter, off-sites

 We are based in Prague with office in Vinohrady.